 Having moved from the UK to The Netherlands to pursue a career in IT Security and Forensics, my profession took a different turn when I discovered my love of photography.

-I started my photography business in 2008 and now specialise in Birth Story Photography, documenting the most special of moments – your journey of labour and birth – through beautiful black-and-white storytelling images.
+I started my photography business in 2008 and now specialise in Birth Story Photography; silently joining you during labour and birth to document unique and special moments of connection, strength and love in beautiful black-and-white storytelling photographs.

 Additionally, I offer pregnancy and newborn baby photo sessions, and I’m a regional photographer for the A Body Beautiful Project (specialising in photographing pregnancy, postpartum, breastfeeding and motherhood).

 In 2010, when the earthquake hit Haiti, we as photographers wondered how we could make a difference.
 Michele Anderson and Lyndsay Stradtner, encouraged us to join them with trying to raise funds for Haiti by raffling a portrait session.